chirag04/mail-listener2/readme.md

   console.log(err);
 });

-mailListener.on("mail", function(mail, seqno, attributes){
+mailListener.on("headers", function(headers, seqno){
-  // do something with mail object including attachments console.log("emailParsed", mail);
+  // do something with mail headers
-  // mail processing code goes here
 });

+mailListener.on("body", function(body, seqno){
+  // do something with mail body
+})

-mailListener.on("attachment", function(attachment){
+mailListener.on("attachment", function(attachment, path, seqno){
-  console.log(attachment.path);
+  // do something with attachment
 });

+mailListener.on("mail", function(mail, seqno) {
+  // do something with the whole email as a single object })

 // it's possible to access imap object from node-imap library for performing additional actions.
 E.x. mailListener.imap.move(:msguids, :mailboxes, function(){})